durubata/appmint-doc/README.md

 ## Authentication

 Most API endpoints require authentication.
-The ContentMint AppEngine API uses JWT (JSON Web Token) for authentication.
+The Appmint AppEngine API uses JWT (JSON Web Token) for authentication.
 There are two main ways to authenticate with the API:

 ### 1. User Authentication